JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 * :code:`ModName`:  forward model name (only RTTOV at the moment).
 Default: :code:`RTTOV`.
 * :code:`qtotal`:  flag for total humidity (qt = q + qclw + qi).
 If this is true the b-matrix must include qt or the code will abort.
 If this is false then the b-matrix must not contain qt or the code will abort.
 Default: :code:`false`.
+* :code:`UseQtSplitRain`:  flag to choose if rain is included in the non-vapour part of qtotal when split. e.g. qnv = ql + qi + qr.
+Default: :code:`true`.
 * :code:`UseMLMinimization`:  flag to turn on Marquardt-Levenberg minimizer otherwise a Newton minimizer is used Default: :code:`false`.
 * :code:`UseJforConvergence`:  flag to use J for the measure of convergence.
 Default is comparison of the profile absolute differences to background error multiplied by :code:`ConvergenceFactor`.
 Default: :code:`false`.
 * :code:`UseRHwaterForQC`:  flag to use liquid water in the q saturation calculations.
 Default: :code:`true`.
+* :code:`UseColdSurfaceCheck`:  flag to reset low level temperatures over sea ice and cold low land.
+Default: :code:`false`.
+* :code:`Store1DVarLWP`:  flag to store the liquid water path to the observation database evaluated after convergence of the 1D-Var.
+Default: :code:`false`.
 * :code:`FullDiagnostics`:  flag to turn on full diagnostics.
 Default: :code:`false`.
 * :code:`Max1DVarIterations`:  maximum number of iterations.
 Default: :code:`7`.
 * :code:`JConvergenceOption`:  integer to select convergence option.
 1 equals percentage change in cost tested between iterations.
 Otherwise the absolute change in cost is tested between iterations.
 Default: :code:`1`.
 * :code:`IterNumForLWPCheck`:  choose which iteration to start checking the liquid water path.
 Default: :code:`2`.
 * :code:`MaxMLIterations`:  the maximum number of iterations for the internal Marquardt-Levenberg loop.
 Default: :code:`7`.
+* :code:`StartOb`:  the starting observation number for the main loop over all observations.
+This has been added for testing to allow a subset of observations in an ObsSpace to be evaluated by the filter.
+Default: :code:`0`.
+* :code:`FinishOb`:  the finishing observation number for the main loop over all observations.
+This has been added for testing to allow a subset of observations in an ObsSpace to be evaluated by the filter.
+Default: :code:`0`.
 * :code:`ConvergenceFactor`:  cost factor used when the absolute difference in the profile is used to determine convergence.
 Default: :code:`0.4`.
 * :code:`CostConvergenceFactor`:  the cost threshold used for convergence check when cost function value is used for convergence.
 Default: :code:`0.01`.
 * :code:`EmissLandDefault`:  the default emissivity value to use over land.
 Default: :code:`0.95`.